This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The grocery store was a pivotal moment in the food culture of America.For the first time in history, there was a disconnect between people and their food.

-The last few weeks, with coronavirus restrictions, grocery stores have experienced consumer demand like never before.
+In 2020, grocery stores experienced consumer demand like never before.
 Pair that with meat packing plants shutting down, the distribution of food being disrupted, limits on grocery store items, and farms plowing fields full of crops because of hiccups in the big distribution supply chain line.
-All of this has caused more people to seek food outside of the grocery store, turning to local farms and butchers and mills.
-Personally, I’ve been preparing for this for years, having been sourcing many of our needs outside the grocery store.
+All of this caused people to seek food outside of the grocery store, turning to local farms and butchers and mills.

-Today, I'm going to share my favorite sourcesfor finding food outside the grocery store.
+Today, I'm going to share my favorite sourcesfor finding local and farm-to-table real food.
 By having these sources at your fingertips, my hope is that you'll be inspired to look beyond the grocery store for many of your family's needs, not just now but for many years to come.
-Farm-to-table is the most sustainable and healthy way we can live and eat.
+Local and farm-to-table eating is the most sustainable and healthy way to consume food.

 By tapping into these resources, you’ll literally shake the hand that feeds you (as Michael Pollan famously states).
 There is transparency in buying your food this way.
 You’ll get to know where your food comes from, the people that raise and grow your food, how the animals are treated, and how the vegetables are grown and harvested.